Meet the Council Members

 Chair

-When Jeremy Hall and his racing partner Jessye Brockway finished third at the last Paralympic qualification regatta in Italy in early June, they thought their dream to compete in Tokyo had evaporated, just missing out the result they needed to qualify.
+When Jeremy Hall and his racing partner Jessye Brockway finished third at the last Paralympic qualification regatta in Italy in early June, they thought their dream to compete in Tokyo had evaporated, just missing out on the result they needed to qualify.
+But three weeks later Canada was allocated a bipartite spot for the PR2 mixed doubles sculls event, which meant Hall and Brockway had indeed earned a ticket to their first Games.

 Hall competes under the PR2 classification, which is for athletes with leg injuries who can’t use the traditional sliding seats.
 PR2 boats have fixed seats and are propelled only by the athlete’s trunk and arms.